JasonWang258/kblog/content/blog/follow-the-footsteps.md

 So the child followed the footsteps.
 First he passed a house🏠.
 Next he passed the skateboard park🛹.

-Then he followed the footsteps behind a tree🌲 and there was a person🧍 making a friend machine and a cookie machine.
-"Can I have the friend machine please"?
+Then he followed the footsteps behind a tree🌲 and there was a person🧍 making a clone machine and a cookie machine.
+"Can I have the clone machine please"?
 Said the child.
-"No, I want a friend".
+"No, I want a clone".
 Said the adult🧔.
 "I can give you the cookie🍪 machine".
-Said the adult🧔. " I don't wan't the cookie machine, I wan't the friend 🧍machine".
+Said the adult🧔. " I don't wan't the cookie machine, I wan't the clone🧍machine".
 Said the child.
 So